Jihad, Martyrdom, Shi'ism, and Muslim Apocalyptic - Video Course - Dr. David Cook

 Session 12 Contemporary Muslim Apocalyptic

-In this course, Prof. David Cook presents a scholarly look at the history and development of Jihad theory and practice from the earliest Islamic roots into modern day Jihad.
-Prof. Cook provides an honest and direct look at how culture, politic, and relision come together and change over time.
+In this course, Prof. David Cook presents a scholarly look at the history and development of Jihad theory and practice from the earliest Islamic roots into modern-day Jihad.
+Prof. Cook provides an honest and direct look at how culture, politic, and religion come together and change over time.
 Prof. Cook also looks at Radical thought development and Shiite distinctives.

 Prof. David Cook